nlesc-metrics/metrics-menu/README.md

 ![issue-template](https://user-images.githubusercontent.com/4558105/157683690-b7408934-118d-4723-8906-c2aa3cdade79.png)

+The person proposing a new metric can simply fill in the various sections and be move on with their life.
+Making issues on GitHub ensures that there is a public record of what was proposed, what points were raised in the ensuing discussion, and whether or not the proposal was added as a new metric.

-For a small set of people, making issues on GitHub is not convenient.
-For them, simply writing an email to the Program Managers with a description of the proposed idea is the best way; Program Managers can then make the issue instead.
-This ensures that there is a public record of what was proposed, as well as of the ensuing discussion, and ultimately of the decision on whether or not the proposal was added as a new metric.
+For a small set of people within the Center, making issues on GitHub is not convenient.
+For them, simply writing an email to the Program Managers with a description of the proposed idea suffices; Program Managers can then make the issue in their name.

 ## Who can propose new metrics?

 In principle, anybody can propose new metrics, but the Program Managers will judge if a proposed metric is a meaningful addition to the existing list of metrics.
 In accepting a metric, the Program Managers must weigh the benefit of any new insights the proposed metric will bring against the cost of the required effort.

 ## Some examples

+...